escapingnetwork/core-keeper-dedicated/README.md

     server-data:
 ```

-Create a `override.env` file and override the desired enviromental variables for the dedicated server, see configuration for reference.
+Create a `override.env` file and override the desired environmental variables for the dedicated server, see configuration for reference.
 Example:
 ```env
 ARM64_DEVICE=rpi5
 MAX_PLAYERS=3